Jetpack-Crow/freesewing-v4/designs/polly/README.md

 # @freesewing/polly

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for a humanoid plush doll